Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 Now, we can answer question~\ref{item_Ct}, calculating the precursor's complexity.
 The complexity---the number of gates---follows from how each infected qubit probably infects another qubit, via a gate, at each circuit layer $n'$.
 Layer $n'$ thereby appears to increase $W(t')$'s complexity by one-half the number $s(t')$ of qubits infected by (up until the end of) layer $n'$.
 However, if a gate appears on the left-hand side of $W(t')$ in Fig.~\ref{fig:EpidemicCircuit}, then the gate appears also on the right-hand side.
 Therefore, layer $n'$ actually increases $W(t)$'s complexity by $s(t')$.
 To count the gates, therefore, we sum the number of qubits infected by the first time step, the number infected by the next time step, the number infected by the next time step, and so on, until the final circuit layer $n$.
 We convert this sum into an integral over the time $t$:

 We substitute in from Eq.~\eqref{eq_st} and integrate:

 Initially, the complexity grows exponentially, as $e^{t / \ell}$.
 Yet the complexity is small throughout this stage, due to the $e^{-t_* / \ell}$ and the scrambling time's large size.
 Once $t$ is large enough, we say that the perturbation has \emph{scrambled}.
-Afterward, the complexity grows linearly, at twice the rate at which the unitary's complexity grows [because $W(t)$ contains two unitaries].
+Afterward, the complexity grows linearly, at twice the rate at which the unitary's complexity grows, because $W(t)$ contains two unitaries.
 Figure~\ref{fig:SwitchbackCt} illustrates the delay in the complexity's linear growth---the \emph{switchback effect}---encoded in the $-t_*$ in the second line of Eq.~\eqref{eq:complexity_precursor}.
-Holographic complexity proposals reproduce the switchback effect and the complexity's initial exponential growth [see Sec.~\ref{ssec:evidence_holo_complexity}, particularly the discussion around Eq.~\eqref{eq:late_time_switchback}].
-This reproduction originally motivated the complexity conjectures discussed in Sec.~\ref{sec:holography}.
-It is an interesting question for future research to investigate whether more formal arguments on random circuits can be used to reproduce the switchback effect.
+Holographic complexity proposals reproduce the switchback effect and the initial exponential growth of complexity (see Sec.~\ref{ssec:evidence_holo_complexity}, particularly the discussion around Eq.~\eqref{eq:late_time_switchback}).
+This fact originally motivated the complexity conjectures discussed in Sec.~\ref{sec:holography}.
+An interesting question for future research is to investigate whether more formal arguments with random circuits can be used to reproduce the switchback effect.
 The discussion above focused on a simple perturbation of one qubit at one instant, as well as on 2-qubit gates.
 These assumptions can be relaxed~\cite{Susskind:2014jwa,Brown:2016wib,Susskind:2018pmk,Chapman:2021jbh,Stanford:2014jda,Chapman:2018lsv}.